 It’s fairly easy to apply for Membership Pause, although you won’t be able to do it online.

-- Phone the Velocity Membership Contact Centre (see the contact numbers on the bottom of this page)
+- Phone the Velocity Membership Contact Centre (see the contact numbers at the bottom of this page)

 - Request a membership pause for parental leave